Small plane crashes in backyard of Southern California home – KION546

 The plane appeared to have crashed through a cinder-block wall and into the backyard, according to TV news images.
 The wreckage appeared burned.

-The cause of the plane crash is under investigation, the department said.
+The cause of the plane crash was under investigation, the department said.